robiverdev/urlshortener/README.md

 # URL Shortener (Go)

-Same project, different languages.
+Same project, different languae.
 Learning by rebuilding the same thing multiple times in different programming languages.

 ## How it works